kristinbranson/FlyDiscoAnalysis/goldblum/README.md

         fprintf('Successfully copied %s into all the *lab user accounts\n', fda_folder_path) ;
     end
     ```
+    If you are an administrator, and want to update many lab's code, you want to have many labs
+    listed in this file.
 Add a line for the Davis Lab.
-Afterwards, the text should look something like this:
+Afterwards, the text should look
+    something like this:
     ```
     function push_goldblum_into_production()
         % Determine the FlyDiscoAnalysis folder path